GCSE Physics Magnetism Revision Notes

 Memory Trick

-“Remember 'Naughty Students Attract' to recall that North and South poles attract each other, while Like poles (N-N or S-S) repel.”
+“Remember 'Naughty Students Attract' to recall that North and South poles attract each other while like poles (North-North or South-South) repel.”

 Flashcards